leaksignal/polykill/Install.md

 1. Navigate to any webpage.
 2. Click the Polykill extension icon in the Chrome toolbar.
-3. The report will be generated and displayed.
+3. The report will be generated and displayed as a popup.

 ### Troubleshooting

 - If you encounter an error related to permissions, ensure that you have granted the necessary permissions for the extension.
 - If the extension does not appear or does not function correctly, try reloading the extension by clicking the **Reload** button next to it on the Extensions page.

-For any issues or further support, please contact support@polykill.com.